samsonitto/thewintergame/README.md

 Items can be picked up.
 After you have picked up the items you can see them in the inventory.
 I was trying to add the feature where you can drop the items, but the items were dropping through the ground after the intantiation.
 Items that are dropped by animals will disappear after 30 seconds, I used Coroutine for this.
+Most of the items such as water, meat, silk and animal skin do not have a proper models.
+Those items are rendered in game as cubes with different colors.

 ## Inventory
 Player can access the inventory by pressing TAB.
 In inventory you can see all of the items, tha you have picked up.